 Several states have developed creative approaches to address these as well as broader confidentiality concerns—solutions that satisfy the needs of insurers, protect policyholders from unexpected financial exposure and, most importantly, facilitate access to confidential care for all covered individuals.

-- 2 states have confidentiality protections specific to EOBs.
-Insurance providers in these two states are not required to send an EOB to the policyholder if there is no balance due.
-These same two states allow insurers to mail an EOB directly to the patient instead of the policy holder.
+- 4 states have confidentiality protections specific to EOBs.
+These states allow insurers to mail an EOB directly to the patient instead of the policy holder.
+Insurance providers in New York and Wisconsin are not required to send an EOB to the policyholder if there is no balance due.

 - 6 states explicitly protect the confidentiality of minors insured as dependents.